Coast Guard, DHS.

 (b) Effective and enforcement period.
 This rule is effective and will be enforced from 7 a.m. on July 8, 2011 until 7 a.m. on July 16, 2011.
 If the alteration project is completed before July 16, 2011, the Captain of the Port, Sector Lake Michigan, or his or her designated representative, may suspend the enforcement of this safety zone.

 (c) Regulations.
 (1) In accordance with the general regulations in § 165.23 of this part, entry into, transiting, or anchoring within this safety zone is prohibited unless authorized by the Captain of the Port, Sector Lake Michigan, or his or her designated representative.

-(2) This safety zone is closed to all vessel traffic, except as may be permitted by the Captain of the Port, Sector Lake Michigan, or his or her on-scene representative.
+(2) This safety zone is closed to all vessel traffic, except as may be Start Printed Page 41696permitted by the Captain of the Port, Sector Lake Michigan, or his or her on-scene representative.

 (3) The “designated representative” of the Captain of the Port, Sector Lake Michigan, is any Coast Guard commissioned, warrant or petty officer who has been designated by the Captain of the Port, Sector Lake Michigan, to act on his or her behalf.
 The designated representative of the Captain of the Port, Sector Lake Michigan, will be on land in the vicinity of the safety zone and will have constant communications with the involved safety vessels that will be provided by the contracting company, James McHugh Construction, and will have communications with a D8 Bridge Branch representative, who will be on scene as well.